ojj11/analyse-control/README.md

     // we've reached the termination of this single control flow return 1;
   }
+  // we can count the number of execution paths, by adding up the
-  return outgoing.reduce((counter, node) => (
+  // counts from recursively exploring all branches from this node: return outgoing.reduce((counter, node) => (
     counter + countBranches(node, visited.concat(nodeId))
   ), 0);